 by Brandon Summers | May 26, 2021

 Street performers who fight their “obstruction of sidewalk” cases to trial rarely have their day in court.
-For the last 4 years, there has been a pattern of the State dismissing cases before at trial just before they can be heard by a judge.
+For the last 4 years, there has been a pattern and practice of the State dismissing cases before at trial— literally the moment before they can be heard by a judge.
 This leaves performers (“Defendants”) with no opportunity to let a neutral party decide their fate— whether the outcome is innocence or guilt.

 On a very rare occasion in September 2017, street performer Gerald Lechner aka “Jerry Vegas” had his case come before Justice of the Peace Tempore William Jansen and it was found that the State did not provide the evidence necessary to convict him of a misdemeanor.
 Here are some footnotes left by the judge.

 8 The Court notes that the body-camera footage includes several troubling statements from the LVMPD officers who indicated the existence of a “zero tolerance” policy for street performers on the Strip.
 These officers also incorrectly suggested that stationary performers are only allowed on Fremont Street and that street performers on the Strip are required to “keep walking” continuously in order to avoid being cited.

 Clark County, Nevada

 The State of Nevada, Plaintiff vs. Gerald Lechner, Defendant

 Dept. No.: 7

 This matter, having come before the Court for trial on September 25, 2017, and the Court being fully advised of the premises herein, does hereby find the following: